(Last Update: 16.5.2021)

 Delegate of AFJO’s Association

 AFJO, acronym of “French speaking Association for OrchidJudging” gathers enthusiasts who are interested in learning how to judge.
 Some are professionals or accredited judges and act as such at the WOC 2005 ‘s judging in Dijon.
 Others are experienced amateurs who wish to improve their knowledge in orchids, their favorite plants.
-During the last three years, most of them were trained at exhibitions or lessons and hopefully learned more than the basics of judging criteria.
-One of the goals of the association is to sustain this discipline by forming new French speaking judges.
-After successfully completing a series of tests, seven new judges on probation recently joined our judging team.
-The membership of our association within the EOC will allow them to expand their access to European shows and enhance their experience and their knowledge of English language.
+Judges are trained at exhibitions or lessons and hopefully learn more than the basics of judging criteria.
+One of the goals of the association is to sustain this discipline through education.
+18 judges (local and international) are currently recognised by AFJO.

 Mr. Marc DUMONT